PhyoThiri2325/Data-Portfolio/pizza_sales_analysis/Dashboard/Dashboard_report.md

 ## Consolidated Key Findings and Recommendations

-* **Peak Demand Management:** High order volumes on Fridays, Saturdays, and during July/August and January indicate a need for increased staffing, optimized inventory, and targeted promotions during these times.
+* **Peak Demand Management:** High order volumes on Fridays, Saturdays, Thursdays and during July/May and January indicate a need for increased staffing, optimized inventory, and targeted promotions during these times.
 * **Menu Optimization:**
     * **Promote Bestsellers:** Focus marketing efforts on "The Classic Deluxe Pizza" and "The Thai Chicken Pizza" as they are key drivers of quantity and revenue, respectively.
 Consider featuring them prominently.
     * **Re-evaluate Underperformers:** The "Brie Carre Pizza" is consistently the worst seller.
 Consider removing it from the menu, revamping its recipe, or offering it as a limited-time special to test new interest.